Jayson Tatum

 Nicknamed "the Anomaly", Tatum is a six-time NBA All-Star and five-time All-NBA selection (including four first-team selections).
-He and Jaylen Brown make up the Celtics' "Jays" duo.
+He and Jaylen Brown made up the Celtics' "Jays" duo from Tatum’s rookie season until 2026.
 In 2024, Tatum led the team to a league-best 64 wins and a championship in the NBA Finals.
 Tatum also won a gold medal with the 2020 and 2024 U.S. Olympic teams.
 He holds the records for most points scored in an NBA All-Star Game (55), most points scored in a Game 7 of any NBA playoffs series (51), and most points scored in the NBA playoffs at his age.

 High school career

 Tatum attended Chaminade College Preparatory School in Creve Coeur, Missouri.
 He was inspired by Bradley Beal, a senior at Chaminade, while Tatum was in his first year there as a seventh grader.
 Tatum struggled with the school's college preparatory curriculum, and his classmates were substantially more privileged than he was.
 Tatum played alongside Tyler Cook and was in gym class with classmate Matthew Tkachuk.
 Tatum wanted to play under his father, the head basketball coach at nearby Christian Brothers College High School, but his mother preferred Chaminade so Tatum would still work hard on academics.

 As a freshman, Tatum averaged 13.3 points and 6.4 rebounds per game and was named 2013 Metro Catholic Conference (MCC) Co-Player of the Year, leading the Red Devils to both MCC and Missouri District 2 crowns.

 As a sophomore in 2014, Tatum averaged 26.0 points and 11.0 rebounds per game.

 As a junior, Tatum averaged 25.9 points, 11.7 rebounds, and 3.4 assists per game, while earning Second-team Naismith Trophy All-American honors.
 In the summer of 2015, he joined the St. Louis Eagles Amateur Athletic Union (AAU) team on the highly competitive Nike Elite Youth Basketball League (EYBL) Circuit.
 On July 11, the Eagles narrowly defeated future Duke teammate Harry Giles and Team CP3 74–73 in the Nike Peach Jam Semi-Finals with a game-winning buzzer-beater to advance to the championship game, where Tatum finished the game with 28 points and five rebounds.
 The next day, he had 24 points, seven rebounds, and four blocks in a 104–77 loss to the Georgia Stars and future Duke one-and-done Wendell Carter Jr. in the 2015 Nike Peach Jam championship game.
 During the Circuit, Tatum led the EYBL in scoring with 26.5 points to go along with 9.5 rebounds per game.

 Before his senior year, Tatum made a verbal commitment to Duke University over North Carolina, Kentucky, and Saint Louis University.